-While traveling in Wisconsin we so many times come along some of the quirkiest photo opportunities.
+While traveling in Wisconsin, we so many times come along with some of the quirkiest photo opportunities.
 There have also been times we have gone out of our way because someone has told us we had to check out a certain place.
-More often than not we have been pleasantly surprised.
+More often than not, we have been pleasantly surprised.

 World’s Largest Penny

-In visiting the penny it looks as if pennies are still pouring in.
-On the ground and at the base of the penny are piles of pennies that people have left while visiting the penny.
+In visiting the penny, it looks as if pennies are still pouring in.
+On the ground and at the penny base are piles of pennies that people have left while visiting the penny.

 Address: 820 3rd Ave, Woodruff, WI